HW140701/Book-list-of-computational-geometry-and-computer-graphics/README.md

 - Real-Time Collision Detection
 - Introduction to 3D Game Programming with DirectX
 - Practical Rendering and Computation with Direct3D 11
-- Real-time 3D Rendering with DirectX and HLSL - A Practical Guide to Graphics Programming
+- Real-Time 3D Rendering with DirectX and HLSL - A Practical Guide to Graphics Programming
 - The Art of Fluid Animation
 - Ray Tracing from the Ground Up
 - Character Animation With Direct3D